 Note from Tim: When I joined the Sunrise Toastmasters Club back in the mid 1990’s, I had no idea of the profound impact it would have on my career, personal growth, leadership skills, communication awareness, and the personal friendships that would develop along the way.

 With Covid-19 forcing clubs to move to online platforms, we jumped at the opportunity to join back up with the Sunrise Toastmasters Club, as it had also recently moved online to Zoom meetings.
-In my spare time social distancing, I am currently in the process of writing a book on what we can learn from digital natives (people young enough to have only known a world with internet access) and the Toastmasters environment is perfect for me to “field test” some of my research and observations to receive honest feedback.
+In my spare time social distancing, I began the process of writing a book on what we can learn from digital natives (people young enough to have only known a world with internet access) and the Toastmasters environment is perfect for me to “field test” some of my research and observations to receive honest feedback.
 I find the new Toastmasters Pathways educational approach to be a huge leap forward toward the concept of communication and leadership skills as muscles that you develop and keep in tone.
 Spoiler alert, a topic to be covered in my book delves into the lifetime learning or “growth mindset” of digital natives that involves multiple potential careers and experiences that you cultivate through your efforts, as opposed to the “fixed mindset” of previous generations’ commonly held belief that someone’s basic abilities, their intelligence, their talents, are just fixed traits.
 Toastmasters’ latest educational initiative of Pathways has aligned itself with needs and desires of future Toastmasters, and with all the benefits I have received in my lifetime, I plan to do everything I can to help pass that advancement forward.